The hardest part about medicine,

 Day.

-Even when I was admitted for the starvation, all the other residents were handed dixie cups full of antidepressants, anti anxiety, anti “insert psychotropic agent here” medications.
+Even when I was admitted for my starvation, all the other residents were handed dixie cups full of antidepressants, anti anxiety, anti “insert psychotropic agent here” medications.

-I took nothing, I refused to take anything to change my “perception” of the pain.
+But I took nothing, I refused to take anything to change my “perception” of the pain….in this case, the emotional pain.

-And please, I am by NO means suggesting there is no utlity for medications.
+And I am by NO means suggesting there is no utlity for medication.

-There certainly are countless chronic and debilitation conditions which absolutely neccistate medications for managment, if not, survival.
+There are countless chronic and debilitation conditions which absolutely neccistate medications for managment, if not, pure survival.

-But for the more common, minor conditions, patients often leave in a “huff” when I don’t have the magic pill, or “cure” they were expecting.
-I struggle and stumble over my words as I try to explain that many of the most common ailments can be healed WITHOUT medciations.
-The human body has a magnificent capacity to repair itself.
+But there are a plethora of ailments and syndromes that can be healed “conservatively”.
+Yet, patients may leave in a “huff” if I don’t prescribe the magic pill, or “cure” they were expecting.
+I struggle and stumble over my words as I try to explain that their symptoms can be healed WITHOUT medciations, but “it may take some time to resolve”.
+What I struggle to explain to patients is that the human body has a magnificent capacity to repair itself.
+What they do not understand is that the antibiotic that “worked” last time was not the antibiotic that cured them it was the TIME over which they took that antibiotic that cured them.
 There actually can be improved healing when you allow your body the TIME to heal.
-But this also means having to endure pain, discomfort, and sometimes anguish, that comes along with the healing process.
+But this also means possibly having to endure pain, discomfort, and sometimes anguish, that comes along with that healing process.

 Because there actually is…